mechabecca94/Tanks-Tutorial/README.md

 # Process Log

+## January 24 2018 ##
+Seeing the other students' work is quite incredible and inspiring.
+It's good to know that I'm on to something resonant with the splitting camera and vanishing light, but one thing that struck me is that I don't have a gameplay look clearly outlined.
+I was intentionally experimenting with permadeath, but for next week I'd like to aim to get a play loop, even if it's just as simple as a restart button after killing the other player.
+Playing more properly with aesthetics (visual and audio) are also on my watch list.
+In making the prototypes I stripped almost everything out of the game, and now I want to see what I think warrants going back in.

 ## January 19 2018 ##
 Yesterday while finding examples for the references pages for the CART course, I found myself really being drawn to a lot of (film) examples that were more interesting for their use of camera as opposed to lighting.
 When I sat down this morning to try and make a more heavily focused excercise in lighting anyway (Film noir/ "Paths of Tanks"), I didn't really enjoy the (broken) end result.
 I think maybe I'll hold that idea for later in the course and focus on the split screen version.